NemasisDarkX/RC-Fire-Engine/README.md

 - **Speed Slider**: Adjust the speed of the motors.
 - **Servo Angle Slider**: Control the angle of the servo.
 - **Pump State Slider**: Activate or deactivate the water pump.

+## Note
+You can either 3D print the chasis using the 3D model or like in my case use a laser cutter to cut it from a acrylic sheet.
+You can use foarm board to make the water tank for the pump.

 ## Contributing
 Feel free to contribute to this project by creating issues or pull requests.